How to Prepare for Winter Goat Kidding

 Separate Pen

 Set aside a pen for the mama doe to kid in.
-It’s a good idea to introduce it to her a few times before her labor.
-Feed her her daily ration in there and let her get used to the space so when she goes into labor it isn’t a huge surprise.
+It’s a good idea to introduce it to her a few times before her labor so she isn’t seeing it for the first time during the birth.
+Feed her the daily ration in there and let her get used to the space so when she goes into labor it isn’t a huge surprise.

 For my doe I made a pen using hog panels surrounded by straw bales to try to provide extra insulation.